civicteam/identity-swap/README.md

-# On-Chain DeFi Identity Gateway
+# IdentitySwap: An On-Chain DeFi Identity Gateway

+## Summary

 IdentitySwap is an Automatic Money Market (AMM) dApp that demonstrates the concept of Decentralised Identity on the Solana SPL Token-Swap program.
-A user can interact with a liquidity pool only if they are in possession of a valid identity, certified by a trusted identity validator.
+A user can interact with a liquidity pool only if they are in possession of a valid identity account, certified by a trusted identity validator.

-The association of an identity with a transaction is stored on-chain.
+The association of an identity account with a transaction is stored on-chain.

+## Solana Hackathon Submission

+The hackathon submission is made up of two repositories:

+- [IdentitySwap](https://github.com/civicteam/identity-swap): A UI for the SPL Token-Swap and Identity programs.
+- [civicteam/solana-program-library](https://github.com/civicteam/solana-program-library): A fork of the Solana SPL repository including the Identity program

+See [here](https://civicteam.github.io/identity-swap/) for a demo and walkthrough.
+See [here](https://civicteam.github.io/identity-swap/faq) for an FAQ on the project.

 ## Motivation